marwandr/CHIP-8-Scala/README.md

    ./gradlew run args=path/to/rom.ch8
    ```
 2. Load a CHIP-8 ROM by inlcuding its relative file path in the args.
 Otherwise the emulator won't be able to run.

+## Where to Find ROMs

+There's a beautiful archive where you can download all kinds of CHIP-8 ROMs on this GitHub: [CHIP-8 Archive](https://johnearnest.github.io/chip8Archive/).

+You can also test the emulator with some test ROMs.
+An interesting test suite you might want to try out can be found here: [CHIP-8 Test Suite](https://github.com/Timendus/chip8-test-suite).

 ## Potential Enhancements